HirotakaTakayama/hirotakatakayama.github.io/README.md

 Feel free to check out my repositories to see some of my projects.

-Also, hopefully you are interested in trying to use my Android Apps 😄
+Also, hopefully, you are interested in trying to use my Android Apps 😄

 Developed Android Apps:
 - [DayChecker](https://play.google.com/store/apps/details?id=io.github.hirotakatakayama.daychecker) (Released on Jun 5th, 2023)